 Step 3: Provide onboarding and set clear expectations

-Try role-playing different common scenarios with your new hires, with you as the customer.
+Try role-playing different common scenarios with new hires, with you as the customer.
 Help them understand how to resolve issues quickly, and to know when to escalate them.
 Once you’ve tried out a few scenarios, start working on real complaints and questions alongside them.
-If you work on their first shift or two together with them, you can be there to answer any questions as they come up.
+If you work on their first few hours together with them, you can be there to answer any questions as they come up.
 Set up a communication channel as well so that they can easily shoot you a question if an urgent and difficult situation comes up.

 Step 4: Set up a schedule so that customer service is being checked regularly